csjcode/awesome-solana/README.md

 This is a gateway to Solana's technology, apps and community ecosystem.

-However, be cautious, particularly since there is so much content and it can be outdated or changed after posting-- it's important to note...

-A link here is not an endorsement of content, safety or suitability for your needs (financial, coding, etc.).
+note: A link here is not an endorsement of content, safety or suitability for your needs (financial, coding, etc.).
 All use of these links/apps is solely your responsibility.
 No warranty is implied by inclusion here.

 Staying safe with Phantom - https://phantom.app/blog/staying-safe-with-phantom